 This is one of the biggest benefits of tiny houses.
 A tiny home costs less to buy and maintain than the average home or apartment.
+If you don’t have issues with small spaces, a tiny home is the right choice for you, according to Own It Detroit.
 Not only can you live mortgage free, but your property tax and maintenance charges are much lower too.
 If you have renewable energy, your costs are lower still.
 By slashing your monthly bills this much, you will be able to retire sooner or spend less time working.

 This is one of the biggest limitations.
 When you live in a tiny house with someone else, you can’t go to another room and shut the door.
 You’re in the same room at all times which means you have to be a very considerate roommate.